Canon SX50 vs Nikon P1000

 It is notable that the P1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX50 does not provide wifi capability.

 The P1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SX50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX50 and P1000 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Nikon P1000 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX50 and the Nikon P1000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.